nyorain/vil/docs/own/design.md

 pops up that really needs the feature (strictly speaking: fix, not feature) for some ancient hardware, we can still see how to add it without making the code 10x more complicated.

+---

+For gui submission, the only relevant full-sync case is buffer_device_address, right?
+When we access an application image during gui rendering, it should be enough to sync with all submissions that also use that image.
+But when we copy application buffer contents, we just can't know which submissions might use it and must sync with everything.

+For commandHook submissions, we might always need full sync.
+E.g. when we copy an image, we can't know that another submission is using it at the same time (even if it was statically used by the shader, it might not have been dynamically used since the application knows it's not allowed to do that).

+---

+While implementing the full-sync concept I noticed several things:
+- It's just another code sync code path.
+We now have 3:
+	- binary semaphores
+	- timeline semaphores
+	- timeline semaphores + full sync
+  Where the first two paths should behave the same and the third path be somewhat different.
+This is unfortunate, hard to test.
+- At the same time, we kinda want the full sync path for binary semaphores as well since it's about correctness, not speed.
+- At the same time, I'm not sure we want to enable full sync by default.
+  And I'm convinced we want to always allow a non-full-sync path (so we shouldn't just always use full sync when using timeline semaphores).
+  The reason for that is that we modify the application.
+And one of the goals of the layer was to do that as little as possible.
+We might need to do it in some cases though.
+But in other cases it might be nicer if we didn't do it.
+Especially, it might be really useful for the user to just toggle it at runtime so it might be worth maintaining all these paths for now (and maybe even add a binary-semaphore+full-sync path later on)

+# Relying on timeline semaphores

+Sooner or later, we'll likely just require timeline semaphores since that makes everything so much easier.

+- We can get rid of all binary semaphore code paths (that are already very inefficient in some places or just don't support some features, like full sync)
+- We can completely get rid of tracking application submissions via fences (don't need a fence pool anymore) and just use the queue submission semaphore for that as well.
+- Get rid of semaphore resetting concept.
+Actually, I think we can get completely rid of the semaphore pool as well.

+The concept of a per-queue semaphore that simply tracks at which submission it is currently working is so clean and simple, it allows us to get rid of all the different synchronization mechanisms we needed when there aren't timeline semaphores.

+But to support that, we'd need
+- either the translation layer to work well, without large overhead. should test that
+- or osx, android implementations to support it which might not happen soon :(